There are now 3 possible online modes for units:

 - Students are able to (1) identify and discuss the major themes of economic thought; (2) demonstrate an understanding of distinctive phases in the evolution of economic thought; and (3) gain an understanding of the origins of modern economic thought.

-- Indicative assessments in this unit are as follows: (1) seminar activities; (2) report on a scholarly article; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) seminar presentations and participation; (2) written report on a scholarly article; and (3) in-class tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)